-The time of year with warmer water lasts for 5.1 months, from May 4 to October 9, with an average temperature above 83°F. The day of the year with the warmest water is June 10, with an average temperature of 84°F.
+The time of year with warmer water lasts for 5.1 months, from May 4 to October 9, with an average temperature above 83°F. The month of the year in Managua with the warmest water is June, with an average temperature of 84°F.

-The time of year with cooler water lasts for 2.4 months, from January 9 to March 22, with an average temperature below 81°F. The day of the year with the coolest water is February 11, with an average temperature of 80°F.
+The time of year with cooler water lasts for 2.4 months, from January 9 to March 22, with an average temperature below 81°F. The month of the year in Managua with the coolest water is February, with an average temperature of 80°F.